Hall Law Personal Injury Attorneys 825 Nicollet Mall, Suite 615 Minneapolis, MN 55402 personal injury and car accident lawyer in Minneapolis

 Is It a Crime To Have Sex in Minnesota Without Telling Someone I Have Herpes?

-It can also be a crime if a person with an infectious disease knowingly shares nonsterile needles or syringes to inject drugs or transfers bodily fluid or tissue for medical research without disclosing the disease.
+It is also a crime if someone with an infectious disease knowingly shares nonsterile needles or syringes for drug use or transfers bodily fluids or tissues for medical research without disclosure.

 Can I Sue Someone for Giving Me Herpes in Minneapolis, MN?